3 Helpful Reasons to Turn Your Phone Off at Work

 Turn Phone Off: Reasons to Make the Switch

-Unlike traditional telephones, smart phones are capable of much more when it comes to communicating and interacting with the world around us.
+However, unlike traditional telephones, smart phones are capable of much more when it comes to communicating and interacting with the world around us.

 Smart phones allow us to surf the web, watch movies, chat with friends, play games, buy products, write messages, research information, take surveys…and the list goes on and on!